 4. Mississippi Aquarium

-Make plans to spend the good part of the day exploring the Mississippi Aquarium where you will see over 200 species of wildlife and 300 species of fish.
+Make plans to spend the good part of the day in Gulfport where you’ll be exploring the Mississippi Aquarium where you can see over 200 species of wildlife and 300 species of fish.
 Daily programs on a wide variety of nature subjects are held throughout the day.
 You will also have a chance to pet dolphins and get up close and personal with sea creatures in their habitat with SeaTrek where you don special gear and go underwater to walk among the sea life.
 No swimming ability is required.

 Mississippi Aquarium Eco-Tour